smaclell/smaclell.github.io/_posts/2015-12-18-are-you-your-code-reviews.md

 ---
 layout: post
-title:  "Are you your Code Review?"
+title:  "Are you your Code Reviews?"
-description: "Your code reviews are a reflection of your workmanship.
-Care about what you do and put your best effort forward."
+description: "You are not your code, but your code reviews are a reflection of your workmanship.
+Care about your work and do your best in every code review."
-date:   2015-12-10 23:19:07
+date:   2015-12-18 1:17:07
 tags: code-reviews learning
 ---